mikeymop/Parsinator/hw3-parser/README.md

 ### Usage
 The parser can be plugged into for diagnosing by reimplementing the cin redirect from hw2.

-Look at `./cases/*.correct` in the cases from hw2 to get a gist of how the lexer spits out tokens.
+Look at `./cases/*.correct` in the cases from hw2, or `tokens.h`, to get a gist of how the lexer spits out tokens.
 The token return type is the token type in tokens.h

 ```
 SYNOPSIS: ./prog3 [filename]